United States Department of Energy: Loan guarantee program of 2005

-In a May 2019 press release concerning natural gas exports from a Texas facility, the DOE used the term 'freedom gas' to refer to natural gas.
-The phrase originated from a speech made by Secretary Rick Perry in Brussels earlier that month.
-Washington Governor Jay Inslee decried the term "a joke".
+In December 2024, the Loan Programs Office announced it would extend the largest loan ever sanctioned – a $15 billion (US) low-interest loan to support the modernization of Pacific Gas & Electric’s hydroelectric power structure, enhance transmission lines critical for renewable energy integration, data center operations, and the growing fleet of electric vehicles.
+Initially requested as a $30 billion (US) loan, the amount was reduced due to concerns over the company’s repayment capacity.

 Organization

 The department announced a reorganization with new names of under secretaries in 2022.

 The department is under the control and supervision of a United States Secretary of Energy, a political appointee of the President of the United States.
 The Energy Secretary is assisted in managing the department by a United States Deputy Secretary of Energy, also appointed by the president, who assumes the duties of the secretary in the secretary's absence.
 The department also has three under secretaries, each appointed by the president, who oversee the major areas of the department's work.
 The president also appoints seven officials with the rank of Assistant Secretary of Energy who have line management responsibility for major organizational elements of the department.
 The Energy Secretary assigns their functions and duties.